kadirmalak/clowg/README.md

 - use generated code

 ```
-; assuming that code is written to src/com/example/linked_blocking_deque.clj
+; assuming that code is copied into src/com/example/linked_blocking_deque.clj

 (require '[com.example.linked-blocking-deque :as dq])